hmenke/ff/README.md

-The problem with [*fd*](https://github.com/sharkdp/fd) is that it is written in Rust and not everyone is willing to download nearly 1GB of compiler for something that simple.  *ff* on the other hand is written in C and can be compiled with the C compiler that already comes with your POSIX system.
+The problem with [*fd*](https://github.com/sharkdp/fd) is that it is written in Rust and not everyone is willing to download nearly 1GB of compiler for something that simple.  *ff* on the other hand is written in C99 and can be compiled with the C compiler that already comes with your POSIX system.

 ## Features